 While drummers love to play the drums, the sound often turns out to be an inconvenience to others.
-Someone is taking a nap next door, someone is pulling an all-nighter for the exam tomorrow, and someone simply hates the sound of your drums banging away.
+Maybe someone is taking a nap next door, they’re is pulling an all-nighter for the exam tomorrow, or they simply can’t stand the noise of your drums.
+Drum mutes are a great solution!

 - The Pros and Cons of Drum and Cymbal Mutes